Malak-Mansour/Language_In_RobNav/README.md

 - {model_name}: which LLM you are running (the list is in _agent.py_)
 - {output_folder_of_model}: what you want to call the folder that the output results are saved into
 - {number_of_trajectories}: number of trajectories that the robot will take from the map
-- {True_or_False}: True if you want to use the Arabic translated dataset, False otherwise
+- {--translated True}: write --translated True if you want to use the Arabic translated dataset, and remove it if you will be using the regular english dataset

 <pre>
 <code>